by Martin Maenza, adapted and expanded from Crisis on Infinite Earths #10 by Marv Wolfman and George Pérez

 The gagged young man nodded and said something, but his voice was muffled by the material tied tightly around his lower face.

 With a swift swing, the tiny weapon sliced through the cloth as if it were butter.
-“Still don’t know what a kid can do that the rest of us can’t,” the Atom said.
+“Still don’t know what a kid can do that the rest of us can’t,” added the Atom.

 The white material fell to the floor, freeing his mouth.
 “Thanks, Atom,” Billy Batson said.
 “But I’m more than just a kid!
 SHAZAM!”
 And with that one magic word, a bolt of lightning from out of nowhere struck the youth.